ANSSI-FR/rust-guide/src/en/libraries.md

 <div class="reco" id="LIBS-OUTDATED" type="Rule" title="Check for outdated dependencies versions (cargo-outdated)">

 The `cargo-outdated` tool must be used to check dependencies' status.
-Then, each outdated dependency must be updated or the choice of the version must be justified.
+Then, each outdated dependency should be updated or the choice of the version must be justified.

 </div>